adigozalov/metro_schema/README.md

 3. create dml.sql which will have all insert statements with the necessary data from json files.
 4. exectute dml.sql to over volt database.
 5. remove dml.sql from os.

-Test changes

-this is another change

-this is the 3rd change

-and there are many more

-we have many more changes